Escalate Consequences Automatically

 - Log escalation events.

-Escalation should require no decision.
+Escalation must require no decision.

 Common Errors

-- Escalating manually
+- Escalating manually.

-- Applying inconsistent severity
+- Applying inconsistent severity.

-- Forgiving repetition prematurely
+- Forgiving repetition prematurely.

-- Letting emotions dictate response
+- Letting emotions dictate response.

 Enforcement Rule